 Chasteberry can interfere with birth control pills.
 It is known to promote fertility, and the herb may not be a good option if you are looking for birth control (7).

-Chasteberry can also disrupt progesterone, a hormone used in hormone replacement therapy (8).
+Chasteberry can also disrupt progesteronei XAn ovarian hormone that plays a crucial role in the menstrual cycle and the maintenance of the early stages of pregnancy. , a hormone used in hormone replacement therapyi XA treatment that boosts a woman’s hormone levels to relieve menopausal symptoms like hot flashes, mood changes, and night sweats.
+(8).
 Hence, women undergoing therapy must steer clear of the herb and talk to their doctor.

 Simultaneous use of chasteberry along with antipsychotic drugs is contraindicated (9).